GDPR Compliance in the U.S.: What to Know

 Last year, in 2022, the state Attorney General settled with an organization $600,000 for failing to meet minimum standards that led to a breach in security and a leak of personal information.
 While there have been no recent updates to the law, it is still very active and enforced, as shown by this settlement.

 The EU General Data Protection Regulation remains the law of the land, but new data privacy-related laws have been passed in the EU recently—notably, the Digital Services Act and Digital Markets Act.
-There are several proposals to be aware of in 2023 as well.
-Here's a refresher on the GDPR and a list of the other proposals you should track to keep your organization up-to-date on data privacy in 2023.
+Here's a refresher on the GDPR and a list of the other laws you should track to keep your organization up-to-date on data privacy in 2024.

 The most crucial data protection legislation enacted to date is the General Data Protection Regulation (GDPR).
 It governs the collection, use, transmission, and security of data collected from residents of any of the 28 member countries of the European Union.
 The law applies to all EU residents, regardless of the entity's location that collects the personal data.
 Fines of up to € 20 million or 4% of total global turnover may be imposed on organizations that fail to comply with the GDPR.
 Some essential requirements of the GDPR include: